Side Return Extension Specialists in Dulwich (SE21, SE22)

 - How does the Party Wall Act apply to my Dulwich side return?

 - It applies to virtually every Dulwich side return because the new structure shares a boundary wall with the neighbouring property.
 Notice must be served on the adjoining owner at least two months before work starts.
 The neighbour can either consent (in writing, simple) or dissent and appoint a surveyor (more involved).
-Surveyor fees are typically £750-£1,500 if the neighbour dissents.
+The surveyor charges a fee if the neighbour dissents.
 We serve party wall notices early in every project so the schedule isn't delayed.
 The structural steelwork for the side return connects to the party wall and may require underpinning if existing foundations are shallower than the new ones.

 - Why hire All Well for a Dulwich side return extension?

 - Three reasons.
-First, accuracy: we know the SE21 and SE22 stock — Victorian terrace dimensions, the Dulwich Estate consent process, the listed building requirements where applicable.
+First, accuracy: we know the SE21 and SE22 stock, Victorian terrace dimensions, the Dulwich Estate consent process, and the listed building requirements where applicable.
 Second, full accreditation: NICEIC electrical (BS 7671), FENSA glazing, structural engineer calculations, and Building Control sign-off included on every project.
 Third, fixed-price contracts: the quote doesn't change unless the specification does, including Estate consent and any underpinning required for party wall structural work.
-57 verified Google reviews averaging 4.5/5.
 Office on Limes Avenue, SE20.

 Side Return Extensions Near Dulwich